jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/world/coronavirus-covid-19.html.html.md

 </div>

 <span class="css-16f3y1r e13ogyst0" data-aria-hidden="true">An antibody
-testing site in San Dimas, Calfi., on Sunday.
+testing site in San Dimas, Calif., in July.
 There is not yet a scientific consensus as to what level of antibodies are needed to confer immunity, or how long such immunity might last.</span><span class="css-cnj6d5 e1z0qqy90" itemprop="copyrightHolder"><span class="css-1ly73wi e1tej78p0">Credit...</span><span>Robyn